GishB/GeneralPurposeChatBot/README.md

-# Telegram Bot - UnionHelperBot
+# UnionHelperBot

- This is a telegram bot which can interact with AI models via YandexCloud API.
+ This is a repo for general purpose chatbot which can interact with AI models via YandexCloud API.
- Baseline idea is to help workers find related info from documents.
-It is powered by ***YandexGPTAPI***.
+ Baseline idea is to help user find related info from documents.
+It is powered by ***YandexGPTAPI***, Redis and ChromaDB.

-tg link:
+If you would like to check this bot go to tg link (sometimes i will run this for tests):
 > https://t.me/HelperUnionBot

  - To start interact you need just to type /start or /начать.
  - If you want just to know something just start to type and you easily find out your answer.

+ ### Who use this ChatBot template?

+ This backend logic used at a local WorkerUnion organization.
- ## How to Start?
+ ### How to Start?

 **Developer guide**

+``This is useful if you would like to test telegram API.``
    1. You have to define API credentials for Telegram and YandexAPI at **.env** file!
 As well to feed data into chromadb COLLECTION_NAME.
    2. `` git clone https://github.com/GishB/GeneralPurposeTelegramBOT ``
    3. `` pip install -e .``